noahpierau/articles/decred-messaging-proposal.md

     Solution - introducing Decred, a DAO that was created to build a better financial future for our children

-    How it works - Decred is basically an evolved version of Bitcoin:
+    How it works - Decred is basically an evolved version of money:
-    * instead of bitcoins we use decentralized credits (DCR)
+    * instead of coins or cash we use decentralized credits (DCR)
     * you can choose to stake DCR to participate in governance and earn rewards
     * together, we make sure the project remains Secure, Adaptable, Sustainable